metachaos-systems/graphene_client_ex/README.md

-# Elixir client for Graphene websocket API
+# Elixir client for Bitshares/Graphene 2.0 websocket API

+Provides an interface to Bitshares/ Graphene 2.0 JSONRPC protocol.
+Graphene_client_ex is a supervised application, so don't forget to add it to applications in mix.exs

 ## Installation